conqueror23/predictHire/services/README.md

 # how to start services
  to start all services
- jump to "/services" folder where the docker-compose.yml file is located docker-compose up
+ jump to "/services" folder where the docker-compose.yml file is located runs required to have docker-compose tool

+ docker-compose up